GovTechSG/apex-cloud-auth/docs/dev/setup-jwks-endpoint.md

 If you are a consumer of APEX API in the internal (intranet zone), you would just need to configure the JWKS endpoint in your Application and toggle to "Use JWKS Endpoint".

 Your TLS JWKS endpoint will need to be signed by a supported common trusted public root CA or by SGCore's root CA. Self-signed endpoints are not supported.
+Recommended CAs can be found [here](https://docs.developer.tech.gov.sg/docs/apex-cloud-user-guide/docs/general/trusted-certificate-authorities).
+Do ignore the notice at the bottom meant for Publishers.

 The next section will describe action(s) needed for APEX to access your JWKS endpoint in the internal zone.